 ii.
-The costs are equitably allocated to all related activities, including Federal awards; and, iii.
+The costs are equitably allocated to all related activities, including Federal iii.
 The accounting basis (cash or accrual) selected for costing each type of leave is consistently followed by the non-Federal entity or specified grouping of employees.

 h.
 If authorized by the Federal Awarding Agency, then the Division will reimburse the Sub-Recipient for travel expenses in accordance with 2 C.F.R. §200.475.
 As required by the Reference Guide for State Expenditures, reimbursement for travel must be in accordance with section 112.061, Florida Statutes, which includes submission of the claim on the approved state travel voucher.
-If the Sub-Recipient seeks reimbursement for travel costs that exceed the amounts stated in section 112.061(6)(b), ii.
-Participation of the individual in the travel is necessary to the Federal award.i.
-The Division's grant manager, as required by section 215.971(2)(c), Florida Statutes, shall reconcile and verify all funds received against all funds expended during the grant agreement period and produce a final reconciliation report.
+If the Sub-Recipient seeks reimbursement for travel costs that exceed the amounts stated in section 112.061(6)(b), i.
+The costs are reasonable and do not exceed charges normally allowed by the Sub-Recipient in its regular operations as a result of the Sub-Recipient's written travel policy; and, shall reconcile and verify all funds received against all funds expended during the grant agreement period and produce a final reconciliation report.
 The final report must identify any funds paid in excess of the expenditures incurred by the Sub-Recipient.